Last updated: 25 September, 2020

 I fear that I will be stuck in my host country due to travel restrictions, and that I will not be able to return to my home country at the end of the semester.
 What are Sciences Po's guidelines?

-Many countries have closed borders and restricted international travel.
+Many countries have restricted international travel.
 Whatever your decision for the rest of your semester, we recommend that you keep us informed, in conjunction with the local authorities and your consulate.

-Naturally, for those who fear being stuck in the host country against their will, we strongly encourage them to return as soon as possible to their country of permanent residence, where they can continue to pursue their education remotely, according to the instructions of the Sciences Po teaching teams.
+Naturally, for those who fear being stuck in a host country, we strongly encourage them to return as soon as possible to their country of permanent residence, where they can continue to pursue their education remotely, according to the instructions of the Sciences Po teaching teams.

 The country I am currently in has closed its borders, what should I do?